nixworks/public/news/2017/09/13/index.md

 ##### Immigration to the United States
 ### [The United States stops giving out visas to high ranking officials of Cambodia, Eritrea, Guinea and Sierra Leone for failing to accept deportations. ](/news/2017/09/13/the-united-states-stops-giving-out-visas-to-high-ranking-officials-of-cambodia-eritrea-guinea-and-sierra-leone-for-failing-to-accept-depor.md)
-_Context: Cambodia, Eritrea, Guinea, Immigration to the United States, Sierra Leone, United States, Visa policy of the United States_
+_Context: Cambodia, Eritrea, Guinea, Immigration to the United States, Sierra Leone, U.S., Visa policy of the United States_

 ##### Antivirus software
 ### [United States Homeland Security bans Kaspersky Lab products from government computers due to fears they could be coerced into sharing information with the Russian government. ](/news/2017/09/13/united-states-homeland-security-bans-kaspersky-lab-products-from-government-computers-due-to-fears-they-could-be-coerced-into-sharing-inform.md)